Acertig/kitsune/README.md

 - Easy to use
 - Efficient downloading

-To be done:
+Pre-release:

 - Extra polishing, some extra refactoring and last touches.
-- Licensing and how to use guide
+- Licensing, uploading the package and guide on how to use.

+Post-release:
+- Even more refactoring.
+- Simple GUI to download media using the wrapper.

 Special thanks to hentai-chan for sharing the API endpoints.
 They were necessary for this async version of the wrapper to work.